aholinch/sgp4/README.md

 Typical errors r = 0.006722036443346485 mm, v = 0.00048120408916018905 mm/s

+# LibreOffice Basic
+The first implementation of SGP4 I ever wrote was in VBA in Excel.
+I did the implementation by converting a printout of the SpaceTrack Report #3 FORTRAN code to VBA as I typed it in.
+I don't have Excel on my dev laptop, so I ported the C version of code to LibreOffice Basic.
+Very little documentation for this language exists (compared to other languages).
+I was able to implement a set of macros in a Calc spreadsheet.
+Most users will want to use the parseLines and getRV macros in the TLE module.
+To verify the code with the standard test cases run the Main macro in the TestSGP4 module.
+The velocity errors are similar to other languages.
+However the position errors are about five times greater.
+I'm not sure why that is, but many of the data types in Basic have a limited restriction compared to the other languages.

+Typical errors

+3.33434E-02	mm

+4.80742E-04	mm/s

 # Matlab/Octave
-The code has been tested with Matlab 7.9.1 ans =
+The code has been tested with Matlab 7.9.1

+ans =
 Typical errors r=6.721676E-03 mm        v=4.812042E-04 mm/s